lintje/lintje.dev/src/_pages/about.md

 ---
 layout: page
+title: About Lintje
-full_title: About Lintje
+full_title: More information about Lintje
-description: "Learn more about Lintje and the people behind the project."
+description: "Learn more about Lintje, the Git linter for people.
+More information about the people behind the project and project resources."
 ---

 Lintje is a linter for Git that can be used to validate commits and branches.
 These validations happen locally or on Continuous Integration systems.